theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 3. Align reads to reference genome
 4. Differential expression DESeq2

-Standard data formats are essential and used throughout bioinfomatics.
+Standard data formats are essential and used throughout bioinformatics.
 We will be only performing quality control to check the quality of FastQC.

 Starting with data